Skip to main content

 Use a detailed SOW, invoice setup that matches the engagement, and the correct tax-form path, such as W-8BEN or W-9 where relevant, before payment flow begins.

-For cross-border work, track physical presence against the exact threshold that applies, with 90/180-day as the concrete example here and Add current threshold after verification for other jurisdictions.
+For cross-border work, track physical presence against the exact threshold that applies, with 90/180-day as the concrete example here and other jurisdiction thresholds pending official verification before use.

 Treat platform withdrawal fees, FX costs, and withholding risk as part of operating reality, not after-the-fact cleanup.